jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova/README.md

 What is it?
 -----------

-This project serves as an example of the HTML5 [kitchensink](http://www.jboss.org/quickstarts/wfk/kitchensink-html5-mobile) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.
+The `kitchensink-cordova` quickstart serves as an example of the HTML5 [kitchensink](http://www.jboss.org/quickstarts/wfk/kitchensink-html5-mobile) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.

 What does this mean?
 Basically, this takes our [HTML5 + REST](http://www.jboss.org/quickstarts/wfk/kitchensink-html5-mobile/) / [jQuery Mobile](http://jquerymobile.com/) web application and converts it to a native application for both iOS and Android.